brookewicz/LabNotebook/2019_2022_resequencing/Microbiome Enrichment Tracker (2024).md

 	- added 7uL h20 to t3 31 past (13 uL of 3.18) to make vol of 20uL of 2.07. then took 10uL for enrichment
 	- added 7.5 undiluted to first half through t3 - 7. added 15uL of water to 'undilute' the excess 5uL
 - t1 8 & t1 1 may have spilled prior to cleanup
+- host eluted not cleaned box #31
+- micro cleaned box #27
+- if starting concentrations were <5ng, put in 25uL of elution buffer instead of 50 (listed with concentrations)

 | Sample information                           |           | Pt2 - step 1                            |               | Pt2 - step 1          |                            |                   | AMPURE cleanup pt4 step 3 |              |
 | -------------------------------------------- | --------- | --------------------------------------- | ------------- | --------------------- | -------------------------- | ----------------- | ------------------------- | ------------ |